 And that potential for turmoil never really goes away — even in times that seem relatively stable and prosperous, Weinberg stresses.
 “Here’s a question I ask my students,” Weinberg said.
 “How much do you think the S&P 500 was up from 2000 to 2013?”
 The answer, shockingly, is close to zero.
 Adjusted for inflation, the S&P has even seen a .01 percent decline between March of 2000 and today.
 Market-independent investment strategies might seem highly esoteric.
 But they can also have certain advantages over more traditional alternatives.

 A downturn is always coming, eventually.
 But Weinberg’s work is a reminder that even a highly rationalized and efficient global economy has its gaps and that there are still ways around the vagaries of the market, regardless of how interconnected the global economy becomes.

 About the researcher

-For more than two decades Michael has invested directly at the security level and indirectly as an asset allocator in traditional and alternative asset...Read more.
+For 29 years Michael has invested directly at the security level and indirectly as an asset allocator in traditional and alternative asset classes.
+He...Read more.